agraef/pd-lua/tutorial/pd-lua-intro.md

 ![Remote control 1](15-remote-control1.png)

 You can then use `pdsend 4711 localhost udp` to transmit the `reload` message to Pd when needed.
 You probably don't want to run those commands yourself, but a decent code editor will let you bind a keyboard command which does this for you.
-Myself, I'm a die-hard Emacs fan, so I've included a little elisp module pd-remote.el in the accompanying examples which shows how to do this.
+Myself, I'm a die-hard Emacs fan, so I've included a little elisp module pd-remote.el which shows how to do this.
 Once you've added this to your .emacs, you can just type Ctrl+C Ctrl+K in Emacs to make Pd reload your Lua script after saving it.
 It doesn't get much easier than that.

-Moreover, for your convenience I've added a little abstraction named pd-remote.pd which takes care of the `netreceive` and messaging bits and will look much tidier in your patches.
+Moreover, for your convenience I've also added a little abstraction named pd-remote.pd which takes care of the `netreceive` and messaging bits and will look much tidier in your patches.
+Using the abstraction is easy: Insert `pd-remote` into the patch you're working on, and connect a `pdluax reload` message (without the `;` prefix) to the inlet of the abstraction.
+Now you can just click on that message to reload your script files.
+In fact any of the variations of reload messages discussed above will work, if you remove the `;` prefix, and the abstraction will also respond to such messages on port 4711 by default (the port number can be changed in the abstraction if needed).

 ---

-**NOTE:** To use these facilities in your own patches, you'll have to copy pdx.lua and pd-remote.pd to your project directory or some other place where Pd finds them.
+**NOTE:** As of Pd-Lua 0.12.5, using pdx.lua has become much easier, since pdx.lua, pd-remote.el, and pd-remote.pd get installed in your pdlua external directory, and this directory now also gets searched for Lua imports.
+Thus `require 'pdx'` will just work in all your Pd-Lua scripts without any further ado.
+To make Pd find the pd-remote.pd abstraction, you'll still have to copy it to your project directory.
+Or you can add the pdlua directory to your Pd library path.
+(Depending on how Pd-Lua was installed, you may want to do that anyway so that the pdlua directory shows up in Pd's help browser.)

 The pd-remote.el file can be installed in your Emacs site-lisp directory if needed.
 Please also check the [pd-remote](https://github.com/agraef/pd-remote) repository on GitHub for the latest pd-remote version and further details.
 This also includes a pointer to a Visual Studio Code extension written by Baris Altun which can be used as a replacement for pd-remote.el if you're not familiar with Emacs, or just prefer to use VS Code as an editor.

 ---